 Beyond extensive support for local startups, programs like K-Startup Grand Challenge are now presenting global startups with an opportunity to engage with the massive opportunities for growth in Asia, through Korea’s rapidly maturing startup ecosystem. (more on that in a moment)

 Success cases are critical to fuel development of a startup ecosystem and Korea’s has reached a tipping point.
 Kakao, Korea’s dominant messaging and social platform, went public 7 years after launching.
-E-commerce startups Coupang and TMon reached billion dollar valuations in similar time frames.
+E-commerce startups Coupang and TMon reached billion-dollar valuations in similar time frames.
 Yello Mobile, a ‘startup holding company’ skyrocketed to a multi-billion valuation in around three years.
-There’s other examples.
+There are other examples.

 Successful startups, and especially big exits, mean a release of capital and an increase in Angel investment activity.
 Perhaps even more important, they increase the number and quality of mentors who can guide the next generation of entrepreneurs towards success.

 Co-working spaces, including two giant WeWorks and Asia’s first Google Campus, exist in almost every corner of Seoul.
 These are fertile breeding grounds for ideas and places that can boost founder morale.
 Founding teams often first meet at co-working spaces ar at the regular events they host.
 Well funded facilities for hardware startups in Seoul also make it easier, quicker and cheaper for startups to prototype.